My cat has a lengthy history of bringing me "gifts."

 This would hypothetically solve my cat-shaped problem with minimal complexity,

-not that I've done the design work.
+And I said I can imagine, not that I've done the design work.

 Lingering doubt about the feasibility of a strictly passive mechanism

-and the lure of opening and closing her door at the touch of a button—
+and the lure of opening and closing her door at the touch of a button

 I didn't put a lot of thought into the actual door/barrier design.